CLOVIS-AI/website/docs/website/docs/blog/posts/test-balloon.md

 [TestBalloon](https://github.com/infix-de/testBalloon/) is the youngest child in the group, and the reason I'm writing this article now.
 It is still very early on (with its first release only happening a few weeks ago during KotlinConf 2025) but I believe in the project, in part because I've been following its prototype for almost a year now.
 Oliver, the TestBalloon's author, started working on it after being frustrated with the difficulty of adding Wasm WASI support to Kotest.

 Very similarly to Prepared, TestBalloon strives for simple concepts that combine elegantly, and a DSL-based approach.
-However, TestBalloon is able to run its own tests on most platforms thanks to its own compiler plugin.
+However, TestBalloon is able to run its own tests on all Kotlin platforms thanks to its own compiler plugin.
 The typical test is declared as a top-level variable using the `testSuite` builder:
 ```kotlin
 val FooTest by testSuite {
 	test("This is a test") {